tamusiunas/coreelec-docker-containers/filebeat/README.md

 cp -a storage/. /storage

 #
-# This container comes configured to analyze docker container logs into ElasticSearch, setup dashboards (load them into Kibana) and monitor the service.
+# This container comes configured to send docker containers log to ElasticSearch, setup dashboards (load them into Kibana) and monitor the service.
 #

 #